Can We Pretend

 "Can We Pretend" is a song recorded by American singer Pink for her eighth studio album, Hurts 2B Human (2019).
-The track was initially released as the second promotional single on April 11, 2019 but later sent to radio on April 22, 2019 as the album's second single.
-It was the most added single to radio in Australia the following week.
+The track was initially released as the second promotional single on April 11, 2019, but later sent to radio on June 21, 2019, as the album's second single.
+It was the most added single to radio in Australia a month prior.

-"Can We Pretend" was written by Pink, Ryan Tedder, Jean Paul Makhlouf, Alex Makhlouf, Samuel Frisch, while the production was handled by Cash Cash and Ryan Tedder.
+"Can We Pretend" was written by Pink, Ryan Tedder, Jean Paul Makhlouf, Alex Makhlouf, Samuel Frisch, while the production was handled by American DJ trio Cash Cash and OneRepublic frontman Ryan Tedder.

 Release

 The official lyric video of "Can We Pretend" was released on April 11, 2019.
 An animated music video directed and drawn by JonJon was released on June 28, 2019.
 On the same day an official remix by Sigala was released.

 Live performances

 Since its release, "Can We Pretend" has been included in the setlist of the 2019 leg of her Beautiful Trauma World Tour.